Pecan, Pecan Tree: Planting, Growing

 When and how to harvest pecan walnuts?

 You’ll need to wait 4 to 5 years for the pecan tree to bear fruit after planting.
-The harvest spreads from mid-August to mid-November, more commonly around November, depending on the earliness of the variety, the summers and your region.
-Pecan walnuts are simply harvested by hand or they will be shaken to vibrate the branches and make the fruits fall.
+The harvest spans from mid-August to mid-November, more commonly around November, depending on the variety’s precocity, the summers, and your region.
+Pecan walnuts are simply harvested by hand or they will be shaken to dislodge the fruits from the branches.

-→ Learn more in our tutorial Harvesting and storing pecan walnuts: our advice.
+→ Learn more in our tutorial Harvesting and Storing Pecan Walnuts: Our Tips.

-They can be enjoyed fresh or dried on racks, arranged in a single layer in a cool, dry, and well-ventilated space.
-Pecans can be used as halves, caramelised, roasted, ground, blanched, or as oil.
+They can be enjoyed fresh or dried on trays, arranged in a single layer in a cool, dry, and well-ventilated place.
+Pecan walnuts can be used as halves, caramelised, roasted, ground, blanched, or as oil.
 They are perfect as appetisers, snacks, or in pastries.
 They add a delightful crunch to the famous pecan pie.
 They pair wonderfully with chocolate in brownies and cookies!

 → Learn more in Solenne’s tutorial: Harvesting and Storing Walnuts